 Yes.
 Students who need to request a change to how their name will appear on their diploma should send an email to the Registrars’ office at firstname.lastname@example.org containing their VIP ID and how they would like their name to appear.

-The Registrar’s office will send all graduation applicants an email to their USC email address containing information about claiming tickets for the ceremony through Ticketmaster.
+The registrar’s office will send all graduation applicants an email to their South Carolina email address containing information about claiming tickets for the ceremony through Ticketmaster.
 Students must follow the instructions in this email to “claim” their tickets for the ceremony, and to request additional tickets if needed.

-You will receive an email (to your USC email address) from the Registrar’s office containing information for how to order your gap and gown.
-Cap and gown can also be purchased through the Russell House bookstore.
-Please click here for additional information.
+You will receive an email (to your South Carolina email address) from the registrar’s office containing information for how to order your gap and gown.
+Caps and gowns can also be purchased through the Russell House bookstore.

 Students receive their diploma via mail to the diploma mailing address they provide on their graduation application.
 Diplomas are ordered approximately 90 days after graduation.
 Students can expect to receive their diploma approximately two weeks after that.